dhirajbadu/spring-security-oauth2-google/README.md

 ````
 include('spring-security-oauth2-google')
 ````
-* Note: This plugin should be inside you main module repo
+* Note: This plugin should be inside your main module repo
    #### PROJECT_DIR
     - settings.gradle
     - yourapp